XamarinExpertDay/XamExpertDay2020/README.md

 **Alexandre Santos Costa**

-Xamarin.Forms let us create great apps that our users love but how to bre prepared for different kind of users and disabilities?
+Xamarin.Forms let us create great apps that our users love but how to be prepared for different kind of users and disabilities?
 In this session I will demonstrate how to unleash all the power of XAML and the native platforms to make you apps sexy for all.

 ### Use AI In your Xamarin.Forms app to create a chatbot